SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 Besides verifying the runtime status of your stream, you should also verify the logging output produced by the `basicstreamsink` sink.
 In Cloud Foundry Apps Manager, click the **Logs** tab of the `basicstreamsink` sink application.

-To run data through the stream you can POST data to the HttpSource application and verify the logs for the transformed output.
+To run data through the stream, POST data to the HttpSource application and verify the logs for the transformed output.

  The logging statements should look like the following: